Zuolong: As a basal coelurosaur

 In 2020, a group of several authors led by the Brazilian paleontologist Juliana Manso Sayão described a new genus of coelurosaur from the Romualdo Formation, Aratasaurus.
 They conducted a phylogenetic analysis using the data set presented in a 2012 paper about the anatomy and relationships of Nqwebasaurus, another enigmatic early coelurosaur, some supplementary data about Santanaraptor, and added the recently described Bicentenaria to the dataset.

-In the resulting analysis the conducted, they recovered this new taxon as the sister-species of Zuolong.
+In the resulting analysis they conducted, they recovered this new taxon as the closest relative of Zuolong.
 This was based on the synapomorphy that both animals have a ginglymoidal joint at the distal end of the third metatarsal.
 Both taxa were recovered as basal coelurosaurs, similar to Choiniere and colleagues, based on the following synapomorphies: an antorbital fossa with a dorsal border in lateral view, a medial opening on the ectopterygoid bones of the palate, a d-shaped cross-section of the premaxillary teeth, a rounded surface on the bottom of the caudal vertebrae, a shelf-like fossa on the ilium, and a lack of an anterior process on the pubic boot.

-Other novel results of this analysis included finding a paraphyletic proceratosauridae and recovering Bicentenaria as a relatively derived stem-maniraptoran and the sister taxon of Ornitholestes.
+Other novel results of this analysis included finding a paraphyletic Proceratosauridae and recovering Bicentenaria as a relatively derived stem-maniraptoran and the sister taxon of Ornitholestes.
 A consensus tree compiled from the 1,056 most parsimonious trees is shown below.

-A recent phylogeny including Zuolong was contained in the paper which described the new taxon Maip, a large megaraptoran from the Late Cretaceous by Rolando and colleagues in 2022.
+A recent phylogeny including Zuolong was contained in the paper which described the new taxon Maip, a large megaraptoran from the Late Cretaceous of Argentina by Rolando and colleagues in 2022.
 They performed two analyses, one which included fragmentary taxa, and one which did not.
 Although the discussion of their results focused most heavily on its implications for megaraptoran taxonomy, both of their analyses resolved the same relationships for Zuolong and other basal coelurosaurs.
-The results of their analysis, compiled from a consensus of the 2,560 most parsimonious trees is shown below.
+The results of their analysis, compiled from a consensus of the 2,560 most parsimonious trees are shown below.